couchbase/indexing/secondary/docs/design/markdown/projector_design.md

 * connection between projector and KV fails, consequently downstream connections will be terminated and Index-Coordinator will follow bootstrap sequence to compute restart-timestamp and make a stream request to previously disconnected projector.
-Same is applicable for "backfill stream".
 * Index-Coordinator crash, follow the bootstrap sequence to compute restart-timestamp and post a stream request to projector.
-Same is applicable for "backfill stream".
 * kv-rollback, Index-Coordinator will follow rollback sequence to compute restart-timestamp and post a stream request to projector.
-Same is applicable for "backfill stream".
 * kv-rebalance, during kv-rebalance one or more vbucket stream will switch to another node that will lead to stream-end on the projector's UPR connection.
   It is upto indexer and Index-Coordinator to post a stream request for migrating